RhysJones1/Learn-Java/Chapter2/README.md

 }                                         // will kick in, in fact the JVM is entitled to ignore the request if it's busy doing something
 ```

 The key thing to take away here is that garbage collection is not in the developers control and it's the JVM's responsibility to carry out this action.
+The other key thing we need to identify is when objects become eligble for garbage collection.

+### Tracing Eligibility